-Auraia Digitally Modulated Screening utilizes ground-breaking patented technology to create a unique product that combines the best characteristics of AM, FM, XM, GS and CS screening techniques, while avoiding their limitations and problems.
-Auraia DMS dramatically enhances quality, stability and gamut, while delivering ink savings over conventional screening.
-Auraia DMS delivers these benefits in real production environments with plate and press conditions not normally thought to be capable of FM or high lpi AM/XM screening.
+Auraia Digitally Modulated Screening utilizes ground-breaking patented technology to create a unique product that combines the best characteristics of AM, FM, XM, GS and CS screening techniques.
+Auraia DMS dramatically enhances quality, stability, and gamut, while delivering ink savings over conventional screening.
+Auraia DMS provides these benefits in real production environments under plate and press conditions which are not usually capable of FM or high lpi AM/XM screening.

 Digital modulation (DM)

-DM screening digitally modulates each and every pixel it produces – precisely controlling the dots in each separation as well as those between the separations to effectively eliminate noise and graininess.
-It does this through the use of a “stochastic rosette”, which interleaves the screens in the separations to eliminate noise and moiré.
-In addition, the stochastic rosette also maximizes the ink-on-paper area and minimizes the amount of ink-on-ink, which expands the available color gamut while eliminating color shifts due to misregistration.
+DM Screening digitally modulates every pixel it produces thereby precisely controlling the dots in each separation while its “stochastic rosette” interleaves the screens in the separations to eliminate noise and moiré.
+In addition, the stochastic rosette maximises the ink-on-paper area and minimizes the amount of ink-on-ink to expand the available color gamut while eliminating color shifts due to misregistration.

-No longer are printers restricted by problems with moiré, misregistration, rosette drift, color shifts, banding, dot gain variation, dot or shadow loss, etc. but are free to do what they do best – meet their print customer expectations with ‘beautiful’ presswork.
+No longer are printers restricted by problems with moiré, misregistration, rosette drift, color shifts, banding, dot gain variation, dot or shadow loss and so on, but are free to do what they do best – meet their print customer expectations with ‘beautiful’ presswork.